godaddy/timings/README.md

 ## **The API**

 The timings API is a node/express based API the uses ElasticSearch and Kibana (we'll call that "ELK") to store & visualize data.
 The idea behind the API is to submit/validate/store/assert performance measurements as part of regular functional test cycles.

-The API can be run in various ways (see below) and it _can_ be run without ELK although that is not recommended (you loose a lot of the goodies!).
+The API can be run in various ways (see below) and it _can_ be run without ELK although that is not recommended (you miss out on a lot of the goodies!).
 You can run ELK yourself or you can make use of the convenient [timings-docker](https://github.com/Verkurkie/timings-docker) repo!

 The API can be installed on both Windows and Linux Operating systems.
 Linux is highly recommended but of course, the choice is yours!
 Following are some system recommendations: